16 Types of Toilet Seats to Provide Perfect Comfort

 This is where quick-release toilet seat types come in handy.
 These seats allow you to take off the seat and lid very easily, without the need to unscrew the bolts that attach the seat to the toilet.

-Not only does a quick-release toilet seat make it extremely easy to clean the seat, as well as the lid, but it also allows you to clean the nooks and crannies of the toilet bowl that you can’t access easily in a regular toilet seat.
+Not only does a quick-release toilet seat make it extremely easy to clean the lid and seat or use any types of toilet plungers, but it also allows you to clean the nooks and crannies of the toilet bowl that you can’t access easily in a regular toilet seat.

 Raised Toilet Seat